daVincere/chidori_bot/README.md

 The aim is to create three more bots:

 1. A music player, playing youtube videos of the particular song.
-2. A chatbot based on one of a close friend.
+2. A chatbot with a stark personality.
 3. //getting ahead of myself.

 Cheers!